No let-up in hostilities in Ukraine despite prisoner swap

 The speed with which the Russian missile attack came after the swap suggested that the Kremlin was seeking to dispel any notion of weakness or waning determination to achieve its war aims following recent battlefield losses and setbacks that gravely undercut the aura of Russian military might.

-Those losses culminated Wednesday in Putin's order for a partial mobilization of reservists Wednesday to bolster his forces in Ukraine that sparked rare protests in the Russia and was derided in the West as an act of weakness and desperation.
+Those losses culminated Wednesday in Putin's order for a partial mobilization of reservists to bolster his forces in Ukraine.
+The order sparked rare protests in the Russia and was derided in the West as an act of weakness and desperation.

 The partial call-up was short on details, raising concerns of a wider draft that sent some Russians scrambling to buy plane tickets to flee the country.

-Foreign leaders are already calling the votes illegitimate and nonbinding.
-Zelenskyy said they were a “sham” and “noise” to distract the public.
+Foreign leaders have called the votes illegitimate and nonbinding.
+Ukrainian President Volodymyr Zelenskyy said they were a “sham” and “noise” to distract the public.

+— One person was killed during Russian shelling overnight in the center of Nikopol city, across the river from the Zaporizhzhia Nuclear Power Plant, according to Dnipropetrovsk region governor Valentyn Reznichenko.

+— The office of Zelenskyy’s office said five people were killed by shelling in the Donetsk region over the past day.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine